theloredev/lore-content/development/estimation.md

 sidebar_label: Estimation
 ---

-One of the most critical skills that developers should build is the ability to break down a problem and predict how long implementing a solution will take or how much it will cost.
-These predictions are usually called "estimates," and are a fundamental piece to the success of any project.
+One of the most critical skills that developers should build is breaking down a problem and predicting how long implementing a solution will take or how much it will cost.
+These predictions are usually called "estimates" and are a fundamental piece to any project's success.

 The first step to improve your ability to estimate software is to understand the context in which an estimate is required.
 Think about three different concepts that are used interchangeably, but mean different things: